jasonsutter87/serverless-function-hugo/content/stories/flying-cars.md

 ---
+title: Impact Venture Capital Portfolio Company, Alef, Unveils the Alef Flying Car
-title: Company, Alef, Unveils the Alef Flying Car, the First and Only Drivable Flying Car with Vertical
+description: Impact Venture Capital Portfolio Company, Alef, Unveils the Alef Flying Car, the First and Only Drivable Flying Car with Vertical Takeoff and Landing
+slug: alef unveils first and only drivable flying car with vertical takeoff and landing
+mainImage: /images/uploads/Company-Alef-Unveils-the-Alef-Flying-Car-the-First-and-Only-Drivable-Flying-featured.jpg
+thumbImage: /images/uploads/Company-Alef-Unveils-the-Alef-Flying-Car-the-First-and-Only-Drivable-Flying-thumb.jpg
-description: Company, Alef, Unveils the Alef Flying Car, the First and Only Drivable Flying Car with Vertical
+alt: Company, Alef, Unveils the Alef Flying Car, the First and Only Drivable Flying Car with Vertical
+priority: "0.5"
 summary: Company, Alef, Unveils the Alef Flying Car, the First and Only Drivable Flying Car with Vertical
-slug: flying-cars
-alt: Company, Alef, Unveils the Alef Flying Car, the First and Only Drivable Flying Car with Vertical
 tags:
   - spotlight
-mainImage: /images/uploads/Company-Alef-Unveils-the-Alef-Flying-Car-the-First-and-Only-Drivable-Flying-featured.jpg
-thumbImage: /images/uploads/Company-Alef-Unveils-the-Alef-Flying-Car-the-First-and-Only-Drivable-Flying-thumb.jpg
-priority: "0.5"
-date: 2022-03-25T22:09:54.979Z
+date: 2022-11-02T22:09:54.979Z
 pagetype: Article
 ---